sing-group/seda-compi-pipelines/README.md

 <task id="reformat" after="filtering_1 filtering_2"/>
 ```

-This tasks takes as input all files from the output files of its predecessor tasks, so it will process al files in `output/filtering_1` and `output/filtering_2` and create its output files in `output/reformat`.
+This tasks takes as input all files from the output files of its predecessor tasks, so it will process all files in `output/filtering_1` and `output/filtering_2` and create its output files in `output/reformat`.

 <p align="center">
 	<img src="./docs/figure_2.png" alt="seda-cheatsheet" title="SEDA-Compi Pipelines, Figure 2" width="90%;" />